rootsongjc/yarn-on-docker/README.md

 Build and run an yarn cluster on docker, pass the config item to hadoop configuration files through docker ENV.

+###How the image was build and run?

+- Step1

+  Prepare the direcotries for yarn and chown owner to hadoop.

+  Download hadoop-2.6.0-cdh5.5.2.tar.gz and install it in docker image.
+Unzip it and remove the default hadoop configuration files.

+- Step2

+  Put the codec lib.so files into the hadoop native directory.

+  Put custom hadoop configuration files to hadoop conf directory.

+- Step3

+  Set the ENV and Entrypoint.

+- Stop4

+  Run a container with sepecific ENV passed to it.

 ###Build image

 ```